Hasbro adds two directors, plans to keep Wizards unit

 The company, valued at $11.7 billion, will focus on "fewer, bigger strategic priorities and scale, driving sustainable, profitable growth across bets with billion-dollar plus revenue potential," he added.

-Alta Fox, which owns a 2.5% stake in Hasbro, nominated five directors to the company's board earlier this year and the company said it interviewed the two nominees the hedge fund made available to be interviewed.
+Alta Fox, which owns a 2.5% stake in Hasbro, nominated five directors to the company's board earlier this year.
+The company said it interviewed the two nominees the hedge fund made available to be interviewed.

-Alta Fox said earlier that it supported Cocks but that he should be surrounded by a "meaningfully refreshed board."
+The hedge fund earlier said it supported Cocks but that he should be surrounded by a "meaningfully refreshed board."

+Alta Fox on Monday called Hasbro's move "defensive" and "reactionary" and signaled it will press on with a board fight.

 ((svea.herbst@thomsonreuters.com; +617 856 4331; Reuters Messaging: svea.herbst.thomsonreuters.com@reuters.net))